ShardcoinRepo/shard/README.md

 ## Contributing

 We strongly recommend that the community help make improvements and determine the future direction of Shard and the Shard protocol.
 To report bugs please create an issue [here][issues-url].
+We expect every contributor to be respectful and constructive so that everyone has a positive experience

 #### Read our [contribution guidelines]().

+### Reporting an issue

+We currently only use GitHub for tracking issues, feature request and pull requests.
+If you're not familiar with these tools have a look at the [GitHub](https://help.github.com/en) documentation.

+#### Bug report

+If you think you have found a bug feel free to open a GitHub issue, but first:
+- check with GitHub's search engine that the bug doesn't already exist.
+- in the request give as much information as possible such as: the OS, the version , how to reproduce and etc.

+#### Missing feature

+We also use the GitHub issue tracker for features.
+If you think that some piece of functionality is missing in Shard, you can open an issue with the following in mind:
+- check for similare feature requests already open.
+- provide as much detail and context as possible.
+- be as convincing as possible as to why we need this feature and how everybody can benefit from it.

 ## Current PoS Rewards Breakdown ##